 HIPAA and Human Subjects Research

 The Health Insurance Portability and Accountability Act (HIPAA) regulates the protection of private health information for individuals.
 HIPAA’s “Privacy Rule” sets standards for the use and disclosure of all individually identifiable health information obtained from a covered entity.
 All forms of health information that are associated with any of the 18 identifiers specifically defined by HIPAA are considered to be protected health information (PHI) subject to HIPAA regulations.
-To access this information, all research studies must obtain either an individual’s authorization to access their information, granted by the provider of the PHI, or obtain an approval of a waiver of authorization.
-Effective April 14, 2003, all human subjects researchers must be in compliance with the Privacy Rule.
+To access this information, all research studies must either 1) obtain an individual’s HIPAA authorization (on the covered entity’s Authorization form) or 2) request a waiver of HIPAA authorization (through a protocol application in eProtocol).
+The Privacy Rule went into effect on April 14, 2003.

 - HIPAA and Human Subjects Research

 - PHI: List of 18 Identifiers and Definition of PHI

 - For HIPAA-related definitions, see CPHS/OPHS Glossary of Terms